Copycat Panda Express Honey Walnut Shrimp

 Instructions

-• Add enough oil to a pan to cover the bottom 2 to 3 inches; heat the oil to 350 ºF.
-Dip the shrimp into the tempura batter, covering the shrimp completely.
-Drop into the hot oil a few at a time and gently toss to make sure the shrimp cook evenly on all sides and they don’t stick together.
+• Carefully drop the shrimp into the hot oil a few at a time and gently toss to make sure they cook evenly on all sides and don’t stick together.
 Scoop out any batter that floats away from the shrimp to keep the oil from breaking down.
 Remove the shrimp after about 2 minutes and transfer to a wire rack to drain.

 Nutrition